 Fast forward to a year and something later.
 The year is now (end of) 2011, I am in New York- the city of dreams, where I have come to spend the two month break I have taken from my life, to write the beautiful novel I started that day in Slovakia.
 Where, in fact, what actually did happen, is that I’ve ended up with a big, fat, broken heart.

 I had quit my job, and invested all my savings to go to New York to finish my book (I’d realized that travel inspired me like nothing else).
 I was on a roll.
 In the first three weeks, I had worked laboriously, punching out an average of 4000 words a day.
 I only had the last leg to finish.

-One chilly morning, my fiancé (who I lived with in India and was to marry in a year), called me to tell me, very abruptly, that he needed to leave.
+One chilly morning, my boyfriend (who I lived with in India), called me to tell me, very abruptly, that he needed to leave.
 Both me, and our life together.
 I could hardly process the words rushing at me across the phone from India.
 It was almost as if the physical distance between us made me not fully comprehend what he was saying.
 I spent the next three weeks wandering, lost, and unable to understand what was happening around me.
 I was in a new world, with new people, and a new situation that I could not comprehend.
 I was that girl sitting on a bench in a park in the rain, whose tears and the rain on her face looked the same.

 My world felt torn in the middle.
 I was lost.
 And my book, my words, my story were lost with me.

 My last day in New York I met Gina.
 If my writer could have a face, it would be her.